Contract Review & Project Planning

 Colorado Law Governing Residential Construction Contracts

-Even a well-drafted construction contract does not exist in a vacuum.
+Even a well-drafted contract does not exist in a vacuum.
 Colorado law supplies a layer of protections — and procedural requirements — that override or supplement what the parties wrote down.
-Understanding that backdrop is essential for both negotiating a contract up front and evaluating a dispute after the fact.
+Understanding that backdrop is essential for negotiating up front and for evaluating a dispute after the fact.

 Implied Warranties for New Residential Construction